 - Starting a Business

-These are not necessary to build wealth if you don’t have an entrepreneurial acumen or interest but they can make your wealth-building journey faster.
+These are not necessary to build wealth but can make your wealth-building journey faster.

 That’s because, the more cash flow you have, the faster you can build wealth due to the fact that you have more investible assets.